samjaninf/OFN-User-Guide---Master/basic-features/subscriptions/subscriptions-configuration.md

 **Name:** Give the schedule a logical name which describes this group of order cycles.
 E.g. ‘weekly’, ‘monthly’, ‘Tuesday Deliveries’, ‘wholesale’ or ‘retail’.
 This name is not visible to customers.

 {% hint style="info" %}
-If you manage several OFN enterprises, with subscriptions being enabled in more than one, then naming your schedules clearly is essential eg. weekly\_hubA, weekly\_hubB, fortnightly\_hubA, fortnightly\_hubB.
+If you manage several Harvest To Order enterprises, with subscriptions being enabled in more than one, then naming your schedules clearly is essential eg. weekly\_hubA, weekly\_hubB, fortnightly\_hubA, fortnightly\_hubB.
 Each enterprise will need a different schedule but when you create a subscription for a customer the schedules for all your enterprises will be visible.
 Hence, the descriptive name will help you make sure the subscription is created for the correct enterprise for that particular customer.
 {% endhint %}